microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 ## {4.
 Move the Hammer}

-We need to be able to move the hammer with the arrows.
+We need to be able to move the hammer around the screen to chase the mole.

 - :controller: From the ``||controller: Controller||`` category, grab <br/>